Sumanth947/Flutter-Internship-Assignment-Simple-Local-Music-Player-/README.md

-Simple Local Music Player
+# Simple Local Music Player

-A straightforward Flutter app to pick and play local MP3 files with essential playback features and clean UI.
+A minimal Flutter application that allows users to pick and play local MP3 files with essential playback controls and a clean UI.

+---

-Features
+## Features

-Select MP3 files from device storage with file picker (restricted to .mp3).
+- Select MP3 files from device storage using a file picker (restricted to `.mp3`).

-Displays:
+- Displays:

-Track title (extracted from filename).
+  - Track title (extracted from the file name)

-Artist as "Unknown Artist" (no metadata extraction).
+  - Artist as "Unknown Artist" (metadata is not extracted)

-Basic playback controls:
+- Basic playback controls:

-Play, pause, and resume.
+  - Play, pause, and resume

-Seek bar with draggable slider.
+  - Seek bar with a draggable slider

-Display current playback time and total duration.
+  - Current playback time and total duration

-Playback resets to start on track completion, ready to replay.
+- Playback resets to the start when a track finishes.

-Smoothly switch and play different songs without app restart.
+- Smooth switching between songs without restarting the app.

-Error handling with user-friendly messages.
+- Error handling with simple, user-friendly messages.

-State management using Provider for clean separation of logic and UI.
+- State management implemented using Provider for clean separation of logic and UI.

+---

-Getting Started
+## Getting Started

-Prerequisites
+### Prerequisites

-Flutter SDK installed (check Flutter installation guide)
+- Flutter SDK installed

-Android/iOS device or emulator
+- Android/iOS device or emulator

+---

-Installation and Running
+## Installation and Running
-Clone the repository:

 git clone <your-repo-url>
 cd <repo-folder>
-Get Flutter dependencies:

 flutter pub get
-Run the app on your device or emulator:

-text
 flutter run
-Use the Pick MP3 button in the app to select and play music files.